h-ohsaki/chatgpt-el/README.md

 # TROUBLE SHOOTING

-1. Make sure your Chromium/Chrome accepts CDP connection on localhost:9000.
+1. Make sure your Chromium/Chrome accepts a CDP connection on localhost:9000.

 ``` sh